 By the early 1990s, after three decades of theoretical challenges, macroeconomic theories for inflation and unemployment still dominate the collective consciousness of economists and policy makers alike.
 In this sense, the struggle to save the Phillips Curve has been successful.
 Yet the achievement came at considerable cost.
-Amendments to the Phillips Curve were never quite sufficient and additional modifications were constantly called for in order to accommodate changing realities.
+Amendments to Phillips Curve were never quite sufficient and additional modifications were constantly called for in order to accommodate changing realities.
 This repeated 'augmentation' of the Phillips Curve injured the apparent integrity of macroeconomics.
 The most serious damage, however, was caused by the nature of modifications.
 In order to explain the breakdown of the Phillips Curve, macroeconomists resorted to adversities such as 'disequilibria,' structural and informational 'imperfections,' and external 'shocks' delivered from outside the macroeconomic system.
 In other words, they abandoned the cardinal belief in equilibrium and perfect competition which previously characterized the 'neoclassical synthesis.'

-In this essay we deal with some of the key contributions to the macroeconomic literature on inflation and unemployment.
+In this chapter we deal with some of the key contributions to the macroeconomic literature on inflation and unemployment.
 Our aim is not to provide a comprehensive or even a partial survey.
 Instead, we focus our attention on fundamental methodological issues which arise as macroeconomists leave the ideal neoclassical domain of perfect competition and equilibrium and venture into alternative terrain.
 The first and second sections deal with the original Phillips Curve and its theoretical foundations.
 In the third section, we move from the labour market into the macroeconomic arena.
 The fourth section deals with the notion of structural imperfections.
 The fifth and sixth sections examine the integration of expectations and the natural rate of unemployment into the Phillips-Curve framework.
 In the seventh section, we appraise the rational-expectations framework.
-The eight section, we explore the notion of supply shocks.
-We conclude with several comments.
+The eight section evaluates the effect of institutional instability on stagflation and, in the ninth section, we explore the notion of supply shocks.

-1. The Original Phillips Curve
+2.1 The Original Phillips Curve

 In 1958, A.W.
 Phillips published a careful empirical study examining the relation between unemployment and wage inflation in the United Kingdom over a period extending from 1861 to 1957.
-First he fitted a nonlinear function, negatively relating wage inflation to the rate of unemployment between 1861 and 1913, and then he demonstrated how this function could explain the relationship for the subsequent period between 1913 and 1957.
+First he fitted a nonlinear function, negatively relating wage inflation to the rate of unemployment between 1861 and 1913 and then he demonstrated how this function could explain the relationship for the subsequent period between 1913 and 1957.
 The stylized, stable relationship suggested that a 5.5 percent for unemployment was associated with zero wage inflation.
 When unemployment was above this threshold, there was a modest decline in nominal wages.
-On the other hand, when unemployment was below 5.5 percent the rate of wage inflation increased rapidly.
+On the other hand, when unemployment was below 5.5 percent, the rate of wage inflation increased rapidly.
 Phillips also identified counter-clockwise 'loops' of data observations around the stylized fitted function.
 These loops indicated that when the rate of unemployment was falling, wage inflation exceeded the value given by the function and when unemployment was growing, the rate of change of wages was lower than values predicted by the function.

 Phillips' results were assimilated quickly, partly because they provided strong confirmation for the working of competitive market forces, particularly for the way prices adjusted to 'excess demand' or 'excess supply.'
-The tentative theoretical where w denoted the rate of change of wage rates and U measured the percentage unemployment.
-The estimated values for the parameters were 0.9 for a, 9.638 for b and 1.394 for c.
+The tentative theoretical hypothesis for this adjustment process is stated explicitly in Phillips' opening passage (1958, p.
+283):